ud-cis-discord/ud-cis-discord.github.io/pages/Private and Anonymous Questions.md

 ### Asking Private Questions

 In your DM with Sage, you can send the word `private` followed by any question and Sage will send that question to your course staff.
-If you are enrolled in more than one course on the guild, you will need to add the course code after the word private.
+If you are enrolled in more than one course on the server, you will need to add the course code after the word private.
 Asking a private question looks like this:

 ![Two Discord messages.
 The first, sent by a user called Ben855, says "private What's the difference between an Array and an ArrayList?"
 The second, sent by a bot user called Sage, says "Your question has been sent to the staff, any responses will be sent here.
 Question ID: 47"][18]